 Imagine this: you’re the Vice President of Sales at Acme Co.
-You rolled out a newly configured SugarCRM to your field sales team last year.
-Adoption was strong: opportunities and leads are logged, and everyone uses the CRM for their weekly check-ins.
+You rolled out a newly configured SugarCRM software build to your field sales team last year.
+Adoption was strong: opportunities and leads are logged, and everyone uses the successful CRM implementation for their weekly check-ins.
 You have better visibility of your opportunity revenue forecasts than ever before, thanks to this new system.

 This year, your firm acquired another organization that runs a related business.
 They did not have a CRM (or perhaps not the right CRM), so you want to bring them into your existing CRM to help with their business needs.
-But, their overall business processes and sales cycle is a little different because they often provide product samples, but you rarely do.
+But, their overall business processes and sales cycle is a little different because they often provide product samples, something you rarely do.
 Their products are a little different: your widgets vary only in color and size.
 Theirs vary by color, size, and materials.
 They prefer monthly reports, while your team works toward quarterly goals.
 All these factors can cause a level of discouragement toward workflow automation, and thus team buy-in.

 Enter: CRM Governance

-As Director of our CRM Practice at Highland, I have identified five key strategies for implementing a successful CRM Governance:
+As Director of our CRM Practice at Highland, I have identified five key strategies for implementing a successful CRM Governance Model:

 Make sure everyone in your organization understands what strategic initiatives the CRM is designed to support.
 This includes more than just your Sales and Marketing team members.
-IT, operations, finance — all these folks should be able to articulate your Sales Vision and how the CRM helps to achieve it.
+Project Managers, IT, operations, finance — all these folks should be able to articulate your Sales Vision and how having the best CRM software configuration helps achieve it.
 If you have a third-party implementation partner, share the vision with them as well.

 Most strategic plans are framed in a timeline of two to five years.
 Your customer experience platform will also evolve over this timeline.
 Articulate for yourself and all your supporting team what changes are expected when.
 Define dependencies and major business events.

 Identify one or two CRM administrators within your organization who are responsible for executing the vision and timeline.
 Include a representative from each business unit (both the original and the newly acquired).
 Check-in with them periodically, but free yourself from the day-to-day management of CRM enhancements.

 Identify representatives from your current sales team and the newly acquired team to participate on a joint team or governance board.
 Pull in additional resources as needed such as customer journey analysts and other team members beyond just salespeople.
-When deciding who should be involved, it can be helpful to create a system map showing how your CRM will connect to other essential technology systems within your organization before, during, and after rollout:
+When deciding who should be involved, it can be helpful to create a system map showing how your CRM will connect to other essential existing and new technology systems within your organization before, during, and after rollout:

 When considering integration between your CRM and ERP systems, bring your IT leaders to the discussion.
 Articulate your vision, then let your experts craft a solution proposal.
 Scheduling regular meetings during the solution definition phase, as well as throughout the project, will provide checkpoints to validate that everyone is still on the same path, moving toward the same vision.